microprediction/timemachines/CONTRIBUTE.md

   - Contribute a "skater":
     - A skater is a univariate forecast, preferably one that is fast.
-    - For example one that uses a package not already incorporated
+    - For example one that uses a package not already incorporated, possibly from [this list](https://www.microprediction.com/blog/popular-timeseries-packages)
-    - Or a clever ensembling or stacking of existing forecasting
+    - Or a clever ensembling or stacking of existing skaters

   - Publish live data on an ongoing basis
     - This can help make the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) better.